Joe’s Blog: I see clouds! (MON-9/4)

 GFS (which is usually a wetter solution)

-In the last 20+ years…there have been 7 Septembers with more than 4″ of rain.
+In the last 20+ years there have been seven Septembers with more than 4″ of rain.

 We’ll see about this…